Mushara Outpost: Our full report

 - Most visitors to Etosha National Park are drawn by the chance to see Namibia's lager wildlife.
 However, guided 4WD safaris into the park combined with a small hide at the lodge make Mushara Outpost a good pick for a birding trip to Namibia too.

 - See ideas for Birdwatching

-- Tasteful wildlife images adorn the walls in Mushara Outpost’s main area, which is held in an elegant farmhouse style.
-Each tent has a spacious bathroom including a shower with a view on the surrounding bush.
-This lodge is a perfect base for a luxury safari.
+- Tasteful wildlife images adorn Mushara Outpost's main area, which exudes an elegant farmhouse style.
+Each tent has a spacious bathroom whose outdoor shower has a view over the surrounding bush.
+It adds up to a perfect base for a luxury safari in Namibia.

 - See ideas for Luxury

 - Attitude towards children

 - The property welcomes children aged 12 and above.